2-3 Weeks in Bali Itinerary for All Travellers!

 - Hike up to the summit of Mount Batur to catch a breathtaking sunrise

-- Stroll around Ubud’s many temples to learn about Balinese spirituality
+- Stroll around Ubud’s many temples, such as the Tirta Empul Temple, to learn about Balinese spirituality

 - Hike through gorgeous Tegalalang rice fields

 - Visit some of the many waterfalls in the area

 - Watch a traditional dance show

 - Soar high above the jungle at Bali swing